EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 Multiple data sources point to EV charging materially increasing booking conversion:

-- The "EV Charging Onsite" filter on Airbnb generated over 500,000 unique searches in the second half of 2021 alone — that figure has grown several-fold since.
-(Source: Airbnb / Novuna)
+- The "EV Charging Onsite" filter on Airbnb generated over 500,000 unique searches in the second half of 2021 alone.

 Translation: even setting aside the per-stay charging revenue, properties with EV charging tend to book more often.
 The amenity drives both topline (more bookings) and ancillary revenue (charging fees).